 I was elected Waimakariri MP in 2014, with a majority increase in 2017 of over 10,000 - an endorsement that tells me our residents value accessibility and commitment.

-In Parliament, I serve as National’s Junior Whip and Spokesperson for Mental Health.
+In Parliament, I serve as National’s Junior Whip, Spokesperson for Mental Health and Associate Spokesperson for Health.